Deploy Smart Contract

 To deploy a smart contract, you send a Fantom transaction containing your bytecode without specifying any recipients.
-You will need FTMs to pay the gas fees when deploying smart contracts.
-To request your testnet FTMs on the testnet, you can use the the testnet faucet.
+You will need FTM tokens to pay the gas fees when deploying smart contracts.
+To request your testnet FTMs on the testnet, you can use the testnet faucet.

 After the contract is deployed, it will be available to all users of the Fantom network.
 Smart contracts have a Fantom address like other accounts.

 - Bytecode (compiled code) of your smart contract

 - Access to a Fantom node, either by running your own node or API access to a node